oshieldio/Publications/Fusion AMM/FusionAMM.md

 Our audit methodology for the FusionAMM protocol followed a systematic approach:

-1. **Initial Code Review**: Comprehensive examination of the Move codebase to understand the protocol's architecture, components, and core functionality.
+1. **Initial Code Review**: Comprehensive examination of the Anchor codebase to understand the protocol's architecture, components, and core functionality.

 2. **Mathematical Verification**: Detailed analysis of the mathematical foundations, including liquidity calculations, price impact formulations, and token conversion mechanisms.